Sleeping in Airports

 Free WiFi is available at Bergen Airport.
 Connect to the “AIRPORT” network and select “Free”.
 You will need to enter your email address.
 Access is provided for 4 hours but you can log in again for more free time or pay for a faster service.

 ATMs / Cash Machines – Need cash?
 ATMs, operated by Nordea Bank, are available.
-Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
+Fees may apply, so check your bank’s fee schedule and daily withdrawal limit if you are travelling internationally.
 You may also want to notify your bank of your travel plans.
 Locations: Landside: Arrivals area, 1st Floor • Airside: Departure/Arrival Hall, 2nd Floor.

-Children’s Play Area – A play area is provided if your children need to burn off some energy before boarding.
-Location: Airside, across from Gate B20.
+Children’s Play Area – A few play areas are provided if your children need to burn off some energy before boarding.
+Location: Airside, across from Gate B20 and D32 • International Departure, between “Upper Crust and “Point Kiosk”.

 Duty Free & Shopping – Duty-free shopping is available airside to passengers departing and arriving on international flights.
 Additionally you will find these shopping options:

-• Domestic Airside: Travel Value • Aera clothing • ARK book shop • 7 – Eleven • Point • Narvesen
+• Domestic Airside: Travel Value • Aera clothing • ARK book shop • Elkjøp.

-• International Airside: Duty Free • a Kiosk
+• International Airside: Duty Free • North • Point.

 SIM Cards – A reader has asked us to include where to buy SIM Cards.
 If you know, click here to update this airport guide.